Skip to main content

 Overview

-The unraid-api apikey command supports both interactive and non-interactive modes, making it suitable for:
+The unraid-api apikey command supports both interactive and non-interactive modes, making it suitable for automated deployment scripts, CI/CD pipelines, temporary access provisioning, and infrastructure as code workflows.

 Use the --json flag to get machine-readable output: